 PWC’s Watershed Management Program was established in 1990 with the primary objective of reducing pollutant loadings and stressors entering the Little Cross Creek and Big Cross Creek Watersheds, resulting in the following:

-- Lowers the cost of treatment at the water plants
+- Decreased treatment cost at our water plants

-- Ultimately improves the health of both the general public and the aquatic ecosystem
+- Improved health of both the general public and aquatic ecosystem

-- Prescribed Burning: Staff conducts controlled burning on watershed property to promote the longleaf pine and wiregrass ecosystem along with other fire dependent flora.
+- Prescribed/Controlled Burning: Promotes and maintains the longleaf pine and wiregrass ecosystem along with other fire dependent flora.

 Water Quality Management

-Educational outreach is an important component of the Watershed Management Program.
-Bringing environmental awareness to the general public is an important way to protect our natural resources.
-Educational opportunities are offered and are coordinated through the PWC Communications/Community Relations Department.
+Bringing environmental awareness is an important way to protect our natural resources.
+Educational opportunities are offered and coordinated through the PWC Communications/Community Relations Department.
 For more information, call (910) 223-4009 or e-mail email@example.com.